When Someone Goes Missing.......What to do next!

 3) Searches help find helpful clues

-4) Even if a search that does not turn up a new clue or find the missing.
-The press coverage helps others to be informed and may get others involved or at least aware of the situation.
+4) Even if a search does not turn up a new clue or find the missing, the press coverage helps others to be informed and may get others involved or at least aware of the situation.
 This increases the chances of finding your loved one.

 Ask the authorities how you can get volunteers to help with the search.